 - Frames may feel a little flimsy

-Best Apres Sunglasses: Julbo Vermont Classic Mountain Sunglasses
+Best Apres Ski Sunglasses: Julbo Vermont Classic Mountain Sunglasses

-If you are looking for something different, then you should check out Julbo’s Classic Mountain sunglasses that are designed to look a little vintage.
-You will look like an old world explorer straight from Antarctica in these!
+Looking for ski sunglasses with leather sides, then you should check out Julbo’s Classic Mountain sunglasses that are designed to look a little vintage.
+You will look like an old-world explorer straight from Antarctica in these!
 The appealing design is just one great thing about these sunglasses, though.
 As mentioned earlier, Julbo is a brand that is known for its quality and design.
-You can count on these frames to be durable, shock resistant, scratch resistant, and lightweight.
+You can count on these frames to be durable, shock-resistant, scratch-resistant, and lightweight.

 Some example conditions where these mountain sunglasses work exceptionally well include exploring glaciers, mountain climbing, and bright days where there is a lot of snow glare.
 Although they are non-polarized, you should have no issues dealing with either sunlight or low light.